PHP i18n with Zend Framework

 Composer is a dependency management tool that will install all the required dependencies of Zend Framework for you.
 If you haven't installed Composer on your machine yet, you can get it here.

-For this tutorial, I’ve created an example project.
-Here’s how the folder structure of a simple project looks like:
+For this tutorial, I've created a demo app.
+Here's how the folder structure of a simple project looks like:

 Three sections are important for us: languages, public, and src.
 We'll discuss them as we move forward with the tutorial.